JujuAdams/Scribble/8.0/how-does-it-work.md

 And that's how GameMaker works - when you define a font and set the rendering parameters (size, bold/italic etc.) GameMaker runs [some software](https://freetype.org/) in the background that rasterizes all the glyphs for the new font.
 The image that FreeType spits out is then stored on a [texture page](https://manual.yoyogames.com/Settings/Texture_Information/Texture_Pages.htm) ready for use in your game.
 When you call `draw_text()` (or [associated functions](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Text/Text.htm)) then GameMaker will grab glyphs off of the texture page and draw them in the right order to produce readable text.

 ?> Once you've rendered glyphs from your font at a certain size, you're locked in.
 Unless we redraw the entire set of glyphs, we cannot change the size of what's been cached.
 We can scale the rasterized graphics up and down but this rarely looks good.
+This means that if you want to vary text size in GameMaker, you need to create different font assets for each size, which is annoying.
 [MSDF fonts](msdf-fonts) go a long way to solving this, a feature that is only available in Scribble.

 ## Typesetting